 I have a correspondence piece published in the 10th edition of Australian Foreign Affairs, responding to Kim McGrath’s excellent essay “Drawing the line: Witness K and the ethics of spying”.

-If you have subscribed to the digital version of Australian Foreign Affairs, you can read McGrath’s original essay here.
-You can read my response here, John Hewson’s response here, Jenny McAllister’s response here and McGrath’s response to our responses here.
+You can read McGrath’s original essay here, my response here, John Hewson’s response here, Jenny McAllister’s response here and McGrath’s response to our responses here.
 Or you can purchase a physical copy of the journal, which is well worth doing.

 This post provides the sources behind several points raised in my response, as I couldn’t put hyperlinks in the piece itself: